-- 11.1 The following aspects will be regularly analysed as part of the Schools Behaviour and Attendance Profile, in order to inform practice: - Impact on student attainment, especially underachievers. - Number of incidents pertaining to protected characteristics. - Percentages of students who receive fixed term and permanent exclusions. - Number of positive and negative points in each form/year group.

-- Feedback from parents through meetings/phone calls and parents' evening. - Feedback from external agencies, i.e., Ofsted, LEA.
+- 11.1 The following aspects will be regularly analysed as part of the Schools Behaviour and Attendance Profile, in order to inform practice: - Impact on student attainment, especially underachievers. - Number of incidents pertaining to protected characteristics. - Percentages of students who receive suspensions and permanent exclusions. - Number of positive and negative events in each form/year group. - Feedback from parents through LPPA and parents' evening. - Feedback from external agencies, i.e. EWO, Ofsted, LEA.